znck/znck.dev/src/blog/articles/2019-comments-in-code/readme.md

 ---
-published: 2019-05-27
+published: 2019-05-26
 tags:
   - programming
   - coding style
-cover: ./cover.jpg
+image: ./cover.jpg
 ---

 # Comments in Code

-So one more pull requests got rejected for having a comment.
-"Good code is self-documenting.", said the reviewer.
+So one more pull request got rejected for having a comment; "Good code is self-documenting.", said the reviewer.

 <!-- more -->

 ## Good code

 What is good code?
 My code runs fast, is it "good code"?
 My code requires low memory, is it "good code"?
-It is difficult to tell, "what is good code?" without stating, "why do we write code?".
+It is difficult to answer, "what is good code?" without knowing, "why do we write code?".

-In my opinion, we write code to tell other people what do we want a computer to do.
+In my opinion, we write code to tell other people what we want a computer to do.
 We write for people.
 The preface of the book [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-7.html), by Abelson, Sussman, and Sussman, captures the intent appropriately:

 > Programs must be written for people to read, and only incidentally for machines to execute.

 Code is for people to read.

 In an ideal world, with a perfect language, a code is for people to read.
-However, ours is not an ideal world, and all programming languages are far from perfect.
+However, ours is not an ideal world, and any programming language is far from perfect.
 Once in a while, we have to cut corners to improve performance or to fix a tricky bug or to handle an edge-case.
 After all, we want to ship better products, and it diverts us from the primary objective of writing code: "for people to read."

 Every once in a while, we have to complicate parts of some code to make the product better.
 Machines are happy with this complicated code, so are our customers.
 However, humans (a.k.a. developers) are troubled.
 Every time, a developer visits this piece of complicated code, she wonders why did we do this?

 Indeed the "why" is missing from any code.
-As I said before, we write code to tell other people what do we want a computer to do.
+As I said before, we write code to tell other people what we want a computer to do.
 Yes! "what"; The code says "what" (or more precisely "how").
 We need something to share the "why" behind the code, and comments fill that gap.
-The comments are part of any language syntax to convey, why this way?
-Alternatively, any other information the code cannot capture.
+The comments are part of any language syntax to convey, why the code is written this way?

 ## Comments tell Why